10 Ways Pets Help Improve Your Stress & Mental Health

 Now, many people might think about how wonderful snuggling up to a furry friend can be when they're feeling down or just want some comfort from an animal's unconditional love, but there is also scientific evidence showing us what pets do for our well-being both physically and mentally.

-Yes, from snuggling to cuddles, there are so many benefits that come with having a pet.
+Yes, from snuggling to cuddling, there are so many benefits that come with having a pet.
 Recent scientific studies have begun exploring the human-animal bond and all of the amazing health benefits it brings in its wake.
 And it turns out that it's not just our furry friends that benefit from the human-animal bond.
-Studies show we get some great benefits too.
+Studies show we get some great benefits, too.

 General benefits of having pets

-Pets are not just domesticated animals, but interactive friends that listen to and look for cues in your voice.
-Your pets have a better understanding of human behaviour than other animal species because they’ve evolved with humans over time; dogs understand many words we use while cats can sense when you're upset by the tone or volume of our voices.
-No matter what kind of pet you may own, loyalty is a common trait among them as seen through their focus on looking into eyes and interpreting body language/gestures- they want to know how best to care for their owners.
+Pets are not just domesticated animals but interactive friends that listen to and look for cues in your voice.
+Your pets have a better understanding of human behaviour than other animal species because they’ve evolved with humans over time; dogs understand many words we use, while cats can sense when you're upset by the tone or volume of our voices.
+No matter what kind of pet you may own, loyalty is a common trait among them, as seen through their focus on looking into their eyes and interpreting body language/gestures.
+They want to know how best to care for their owners.

 Studies have shown that caring for pets can reduce stress, anxiety and depression.
-Pets also encourage children to be more active as well as provide valuable companionship for older adults.
+Pets also encourage children to be more active and provide valuable companionship for older adults.
 Beyond this, a pet can add joy and unconditional love to your life.

 Pets are incredible companions, but did you know they can help with your social anxiety?
 Yes, a pet can be an amazing source of companionship for a socially anxious person.
 The unconditional affection and acceptance that pets offer make them the perfect wingman to take your social anxiety in stride.